COS301-SE-2023/Where-is-the-power/README.md

         </td>
         <td align="center"> <hr>
             <p style="width: 200px">
                 Hey there !
-My passion lies in the structure of languages, not only programming languages but natural langauges too.
+My passion lies in the structure of languages, not only programming languages but natural languages too.
 I am a full time Computer Science student with a little bit of industry experience.
 I am a friendly giant who wants the best for everyone.
 A little weird fact about me is that I started my computing career on puppy linux at age 4.
 I personally believe that disciplined smart work is the key to success.
 Communication is the make or break of a team.
             </p>
             <hr>
             <a href="https://www.linkedin.com/in/andreas-visagie-b838bb205/">